neilo40/indigo_troubleshooting/README.md

 I dumped the rom [here](roms/r4400_cpu_module.hex)

 content starts with these 8 bytes: `0C 0E CA 21 A0 6A B4 00`.
-The rest are all zero apart from two bytes of FF FF at addresses AE and AF.
+The rest are all zero apart from two bytes of `FF FF` at addresses 0xAE and 0xAF.

 ### PROM EPROM